Skip to Main Content

 About The Book

-‘A witty, lucid investigation into one of the great political mysteries of our time’ JONATHAN COE, author of Bournville
+'A witty, lucid investigation into one of the great mysteries of our time' JONATHAN COE

-Samuel Earle explores the roots of the current crisis and the real reasons for the Conservatives’ historic success, from their ruling class origins in the eighteenth century and their disproportionate influence on the British press to their stranglehold over national identity.
+In his revelatory book, Samuel Earle explores the roots of the current crisis and the real reasons for the Conservatives’ unsettling success, from their ruling-class origins in the eighteenth century and their disproportionate influence of the British press to their stranglehold over national identity.
 He sheds light on the Conservatives’ historic appeal among the working classes and why the Labour Party so often disappoints.

-Tory Nation describes the making of Britain through one party’s astonishing staying power.
+Tory Nation describes the making of Britain through one party’s astonishing power over us.
 It’s only by reaching into our history, Earle argues, that we can understand how we got here – and how we can find a way out.

 'Earle has set out clearly and eloquently why our democracy is incapable of solving our political problems' ROBERT VERKAIK, author of Posh Boys